Description

 Impact

-FastNetMon Community Edition versions up to 1.2.9 incorrectly parse BGP path attributes when the extended length flag is set.
-The Parser reads only the low byte of a two‑byte length field, truncating the real length and mis‑interpreting remaining data as additional attributes.
-This flaw can trigger out‑of‑bounds memory accesses, potentially destabilizing the daemon or allowing malicious actors to crash the system.
-The vulnerability does not directly provide code execution capability but can be leveraged for service disruption.
+FastNetMon Community Edition through 1.2.9 incorrectly parses BGP path attributes when the extended length flag is set.
+The parsing routine reads only a single byte for the attribute value length, truncating the real length and mis‑interpreting remaining data as additional attributes.
+This flaw can trigger out-of-bounds memory accesses that may destabilise the daemon or allow malicious actors to crash the system.
+The vulnerability is an example of CWE-130 (Incorrect Length Calculation) and does not directly provide code execution capability but can be leveraged for service disruption.

 Affected Systems